Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "Repository",
   category: "program",
   definition: [
-    A centralized digital storage that developers use to make and manage changes to an application's source code ],
+    A centralized digital storage that developers use to make and manage changes to an application's source code.
+  ],
 )